Broadcast programming: Counterprogramming

 Counterprogramming is the practice of deliberately scheduling programming to attract viewers away from another, major program.
 Counterprogramming efforts often involve scheduling a contrasting program of a different genre or demographic, targeting viewers who may not be interested in the major program (such as a sporting event, which typically draws a predominantly-male audience, against an awards show that attracts a predominantly-female audience).
 Despite frequently being among the top U.S. television broadcasts of all time, the Super Bowl has had a prominent history of being counterprogrammed in this manner.
 One of the most prominent examples of this practice was Fox's 1992 airing of a special live episode of In Living Color against the game's halftime show.

 Programs can also be counterprogrammed by a direct competitor in the same time slot, often resulting in the two programs attempting to attract viewers away from each other through publicity stunts and other tactics.
+These tactics have most notably been seen in counterprogramming efforts surrounding professional wrestling: WWE was known for its conflicts with the rival Jim Crockett Promotions, and the latter's corporate successor World Championship Wrestling (WCW) in the 1980s and 1990s (such as the Monday Night Wars between WCW Monday Nitro and WWF Raw), and has since engaged in similar conflicts in the 2020s with the upstart All Elite Wrestling (such as the Wednesday Night Wars between AEW's Dynamite and WWE's NXT, as well as patterns of WWE deliberately scheduling supercards and specials on the same day as major AEW pay-per-views).

-In some cases, broadcasters may attempt to adjust their schedules in order to avert attempts at counterprogramming, such as getting a slightly earlier time slot (in the hope that once viewers have become committed to a show they will not switch channels), or scheduling the competing program on a different night, or in a different portion of the television season to avoid competition altogether.
+In some cases, broadcasters may attempt to adjust their schedules in order to avert attempts at counterprogramming, such as getting a slightly earlier time slot (in the hope that once viewers have become committed to a show they will not switch channels), scheduling the competing program on a different night, or moving it to a different portion of the television season to avoid competition altogether.